 Coconut blossom sugar

 Coconut blossom sugar is a natural sugar substitute made from the sweet sap that flows from the blossoms of the coconut palm.
 This sap is then thickened and dried.
-Compared to refined sugar, coconut blossom sugar is less processed and therefore still contains some natural ingredients.
-Because coconut blossom sugar also contains a certain amount of fiber, it causes less of a rise in blood sugar levels.
+Compared to refined sugar, coconut blossom sugar is less processed and therefore retains some of its natural components.
+Because coconut blossom sugar also contains a certain amount of fiber, it causes a less pronounced rise in blood sugar levels.

 Its taste is somewhat reminiscent of caramel – similar to brown sugar.
-The sugar's consistency is very fine, which makes it suitable for baking, cooking, and sweetening liquids, similar to table sugar.
+The sugar has a very fine consistency, which is why it can be used for baking, cooking, and sweetening liquids, just like regular sugar.

 Birch sugar (xylitol)

 Xylitol is another sugar alcohol found in many fruits and vegetables.
-Xylitol is extracted through a complex process from birch wood, corn cobs, straw, or other wood residues (Bickel, 2018).
-Its sweetness is similar to that of table sugar, but it contains about 40% fewer calories.
-It also has a minimal impact on blood sugar levels because it is broken down more slowly by the body than table sugar.
+It is produced through a complex process using residues from birch wood, corncobs, straw, or other woods (Bickel, 2018).
+Its sweetness is similar to that of table sugar, but xylitol contains about 40% fewer calories.
+Furthermore, it has a lower impact on blood sugar levels because it is metabolized more slowly by the body than table sugar.

-In the mouth, xylitol can have a slightly cooling effect.
-Xylitol is also known for its tooth-protecting properties because it is not metabolized by caries bacteria.
-It can therefore help reduce the risk of caries and promote dental health.
-Therefore, it is often used in sugar-free chewing gum, dental care products, and mouthwashes as an additive with the number E967 (NDR, 2023a).
+Xylitol can have a slightly cooling effect in the mouth.
+Furthermore, xylitol is known for its tooth-friendly properties, as it is not metabolized by caries-causing bacteria.
+It can therefore help reduce the risk of tooth decay and promote dental health.
+For this reason, it is frequently used as an additive (E967) in sugar-free chewing gum, dental care products, and mouthwashes (NDR, 2023a).

 Erythritol

 Erythritol is a sugar alcohol that occurs naturally in some fruits, such as melons and pears.
-For use as an additive, it must be labeled with the number E968 (Bickel, 2018).
-Erythritol has a similar sweetness and consistency to table sugar, but contains only about 6% of the calories of sugar.
-Erythritol is not metabolized in the body, meaning it is not broken down, so it has no effect on blood sugar levels.
-Furthermore, erythritol does not impair the growth of caries-causing bacteria and is therefore often described as tooth-friendly.
+For use as a food additive, it must be labeled with the number E968 (Bickel, 2018).
+Erythritol has a similar sweetness and consistency to table sugar but contains only about 6% of the calories.
+Erythritol is not metabolized in the body, meaning it does not affect blood sugar levels.
+Furthermore, erythritol does not inhibit the growth of caries-causing bacteria and is therefore often considered tooth-friendly.

 Honey

 Honey is also a natural sweetener produced by bees from flower nectar.
-Honey's sweetness is stronger than that of table sugar.
+Its sweetness is stronger than that of table sugar.
 Due to its natural enzymes, antioxidants, and antimicrobial compounds, honey is often seen as a healthy alternative to table sugar.
-But be careful: Honey also contains large amounts of fructose and glucose , and therefore also carbohydrates.
-You can learn more about the sugars fructose and glucose , which foods they occur in, and how they are processed in the body in another article in our magazine .
+However, be careful: honey also contains large amounts of fructose and glucose , and therefore carbohydrates.
+You can learn more about what exactly fructose and glucose are , which foods they occur in, and how they are processed in the body in another article in our magazine .

 Vonig

-Vonig refers to vegan "honey" and stands for several plant-based alternatives that can be used as a substitute for honey.
+Vonig refers to vegan "honey" and encompasses several plant-based alternatives that can be used as a substitute for honey.
 These include rice syrup made from cooked rice, date syrup made from the sweetness of dates, agave syrup, and jelly made from dandelion blossoms or other plants.
-There are also vegan honey products on the market that are very similar to bee honey in both taste and consistency.
-The delicious Wonig from Vegablum , for example, is guaranteed free from animal cruelty, palm oil, and fruit shipped from far away.
-The labels are also casein-free and vegan.
-From classic daisy, dandelion, marigold, or nettle, Wonig is also available in unusual varieties such as apple mint, gingerbread, mulled wine, vanilla, cinnamon, and chili.
+Furthermore, vegan honey products are now available that closely resemble bee honey in both taste and consistency.
+For example, Vegablum 's delicious Wonig is guaranteed free of animal cruelty, palm oil, and fruit shipped from afar.
+Even the labels are casein-free and vegan.
+From classic varieties like daisy, dandelion, marigold, or nettle, Wonig is also available in more unusual flavors such as apple-mint, gingerbread, mulled wine, vanilla, cinnamon, and chili.

-Alternatively, you can also make your own vegan honey from dandelion flowers, sugar (alternative) and lime juice – your own dandelion jelly is ready ☺
+Alternatively, you can also make your own vegan honey from dandelion blossoms, sugar (or sugar substitute) and lime juice – and your own dandelion jelly is ready ☺

 Agave syrup is a natural sugar substitute derived from the sap of the agave plant.
-It has become increasingly popular in recent years due to its purported health benefits, including its ability to reduce blood sugar spikes.
+It has become increasingly popular in recent years due to its perceived health benefits, including the fact that it causes a less pronounced rise in blood sugar levels.
 Overall, agave syrup is sweeter than table sugar and consists primarily of fructose .

-Agave syrup is wonderful for sweetening all kinds of dishes: It's a great addition to banana bread if it's not already sweet enough from the overripe bananas.
-It adds a delicious sweet note to a salad dressing, or you can use it in your hot chocolate or even in your coffee if you like it a little sweeter.
+Agave syrup is wonderful for sweetening all kinds of dishes: It's a perfect addition to banana bread, especially if the overripe bananas aren't sweet enough already.
+It also gives salad dressings a delicious sweet note, or you can use it in your hot chocolate or even coffee if you prefer it a little sweeter. ☺

 Sweeteners